MedVision: Benchmarking Quantitative Medical Image Analysis: Introduction

 To address these gaps, we introduce \textbf{MedVision}, a large-scale dataset and benchmark specifically created to assess and improve VLM performance on quantitative medical-image tasks.
 MedVision aggregates \textit{22} public datasets spanning multiple anatomies and imaging modalities, comprising \textbf{30.8 million} images with rich, structured annotations suitable for measurement tasks.
 We organize the benchmark around three representative, clinically relevant tasks: (1) detection of anatomical structures and abnormalities (localization and identification), (2) tumor/lesion (T/L) size estimation (bidirectional dimensions), and (3) angle/distance (A/D) measurement (e.g., joint angles, inter-structure distances).
 These tasks capture the range of quantitative demands found in routine radiology and specialty workflows.

-Using MedVision, we perform a systematic evaluation of both open-weight and commercial VLMs in two settings: off-the-shelf inference and supervised fine-tuning on the MedVision training splits.
+Using MedVision, we perform a systematic evaluation of open-weight VLMs in two settings: off-the-shelf inference and fine-tuning on the MedVision training splits.
 Our benchmarks show that off-the-shelf VLMs, even those with strong qualitative language abilities, perform poorly on quantitative tasks, failing at precise localization and producing large numeric errors.
-We then demonstrate that targeted supervised fine-tuning on MedVision materially improves model performance across detection metrics (recall, precision, F1, IoU) and measurement accuracy (reduced absolute and relative errors for size and angle/distance).
+We then demonstrate that targeted supervised and reinforcement fine-tuning (SFT+RFT) on MedVision materially improves model performance across detection metrics (recall, precision, F1, IoU) and measurement accuracy (reduced absolute and relative errors for size and angle/distance).
+Notably, MedVision-V0, our 7B fine-tuned model, significantly outperforms all evaluated off-the-shelf VLMs.
 Alongside quantitative results, we analyze common failure modes and identify persistent challenges that future research must address.
+To summarize, our main contributions are as follows:

-To summarize, our main contributions are as follows: \begin{itemize}[leftmargin=*] \item We highlight a clinically important but underappreciated gap: modern VLMs are not reliably able to produce precise quantitative measurements from medical images.
+\textbf{\textit{(i)}} We highlight a clinically important but underappreciated gap: modern VLMs are not reliably able to produce precise quantitative measurements from medical images.